TLD.1000 Hydrogen Leak Detector - Quantitative

 - Swimming Pools and Pool Piping

-Our hydrogen leak detectors use a hydrogen sensing chip that is activated in the presence of hydrogen.
-The hydrogen sensing chip is so sensitive, it can sense the trace amounts of hydrogen in an exhale of breath when place near the mouth.
-Leaks are found by using a a 5% Hydrogen 95% Nitrogen tracer gas mixture.
-The sniffer tip of the Hydrogen Leak Detector is placed along the piping.
+Our TLD.500 & TLD.1000 hydrogen leak detectors use a hydrogen sensing chip that activates in the presence of hydrogen.
+The hydrogen sensing chip is so sensitive that it can detect trace amounts of hydrogen from and exhaled breath!
+Leaks are found by using a a 5% Hydrogen 95% Nitrogen tracer gas mixture, then placing sniffer tip of the Hydrogen Leak Detector along the suspected piping.
 When a leak is present the Hydrogen Tracer Gas will escape and LOKtracer will react.
-When a leak is detected the Hydrogen Leak Detector will increase its beeping and amount of lights on the panel as more Hydrogen is detected.
+When a leak is detected the Hydrogen Leak Detector increases its beeping and amount of lights on the panel in relation to the amount of hydrogen detected.
 This process works even for buried or covered equipment as long as it is permeable to gas.

 Hydrogen vs. Helium Leak Detection

 Helium sniffing was the preferred method of tracer gas leak detection for many years.
-Equipment cost, helium gas cost and availability has limited the applications in which tracer gas could be used, leaving users to employ less sensitive technology methods.
+However, increased equipment cost and helium availability has limited the applications in which tracer gas could be used.
+As a result, users have had to employ less sensitive technology methods.
 Helium leak detectors can be either mass spectrometer or thermal conductivity technology.
-Compared to hydrogen tracer mixture, helium lass spectrometers are 20x more costly than hydrogen, while helium thermal conductivity suffer from less sensitivity and more frequent service.
-Both helium methods pull a gas sample into the probe which can cause clogging of the probe.
-Our hydrogen leak detectors are "impact" detectors meaning no gas is drawn into the detector.
+In comparison to hydrogen tracer mixture, helium mass spectrometers are 20x more costly than hydrogen, while helium thermal conductivity suffers from decreased sensitivity and more frequent service.
+Also, both helium methods pull a gas sample into the probe which can cause clogging of the probe.
+Our hydrogen leak detectors avoid this issue by being "impact" detectors, meaning no gas is drawn into the detector.

 Hydrogen vs. Bubble Testing

 Bubble testing is the accepted low cost method of finding leaks.
 Using soap and water solutions, bubbles are formed at the leak location.
-Alternate method is to submerge the test article in water and look for bubbles.
+An alternative method is to submerge the test article in water and look for bubbles.
+However, these methods are subject to lower sensitivity.
 Using a hydrogen mixture tracer gas provides at least a 1000x increase in sensitivity.
-Leaks that do not produce a bubble can be detected with either the TLD.500 or TLD.1000 Hydrogen Leak Detectors.
+Furthermore, leaks that do not produce a bubble can be detected with either the TLD.500 or TLD.1000 Hydrogen Leak Detectors.

 TLD.1000 Hydrogen Leak Detector